lenincritus/librewolf/docs/about_blurp.md

 * Librewolf installs on your machine as administrator, so you can't change everything you want.
 Certain things we consider just too unsafe: and then we keep that setting locked.
 * Windows and macOS don't have automatic updates.
 * We do make changes to the firefox source, but these are minor things.
 * We don't like pocket.
 Sorry, you can't have your pocket.
-Or whatever cloud service.
+Or whatever cloud service, just the browser.
 * Updates are different per platform we deploy on.